RezaShahrestani/programme/courses/Pre-Course/Self-Study/readme.md

-# Pre-course materials
+# Self study

-This section lists the steps you have to complete **BEFORE** the bootcamp starts. <br>
+This module lists the steps you have to complete **BEFORE** the Foundation course starts. <br>

-You are going to be fully self-learning `HTML` and `CSS`, so it is very important and **mandatory** that you complete the steps before the first sunday session at HackYourFuture. <br>
+You are going to be fully self-learning `HTML` and `CSS`, so it is very important and **mandatory** that you complete the steps before the first Sunday session at HackYourFuture. <br>

 You will also get a little introduction to `Javascript`, so that you can be more comfortable jumping into it when the course starts.

 <br>

-# HTML and CSS
+## HTML and CSS

-## freeCodeCamp certifications
+### freeCodeCamp certifications

 The `freeCodeCamp` courses are a good way to learn and their certifications are widely recognized, therefore we use this platform to give you a good start with learning `Web Development` and having a way to showcase your learning.

 <br>

-## What you have done so far
+### What you have completed already

 There are 5 parts in the [Responsive Web Design certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/).
 Each part contains a few sections and a certification project at the end of each part.
-You have already finished at least 2 sections from the first part as part of the application assignment:
+You have already finished at least 2 sections from the first part as part of the application process:

 - [Learn HTML by Building a Cat Photo App](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-by-building-a-cat-photo-app/)

 - [Learn Basic CSS by Building a Cafe Menu](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-basic-css-by-building-a-cafe-menu/)

-## What you have to do before the first Sunday session
+### What you have to do before the first Sunday session

 You should finish the first part and the certification project that goes with it: